Hazard and Risk are two different terms. While people use it interchangeably.

 Different Types of Hazards

-Hazard exists everywhere, but the workplace is more prone to accidents and hazards.
+The hazard exists everywhere, but the workplace is more prone to accidents and hazards.
 To answer what is a hazard and a Risk?
 We will list different types of hazards at the workplace.

 These types of hazards create unsafe work environments and conditions.
 Examples of these types of hazards are unprotected electric wires etc.